grey-fish/grey-fish.github.io/README.md

 # # whoami
-A Fellow Soul fascinated by and learning security.
+A Fellow Soul fascinated by all things security.

 ## ## Contents